Simulate Gateway® Cloning with One Insert

 Create attB PCR Primers

-Select the "Expression Clone" tab and click Choose attB PCR Primers" to have SnapGene design appropriate PCR primers.
+Select the "Expression Clone" tab and click Choose attB PCR Primers" to have SnapGene design appropriate PCR primers to amplify the insert.

-2. Set the desired target melting temperature (Tm) for the new attB PCR primers.
+- Set the desired target melting temperature (Tm) for the new PCR primers.

 Click Choose Primers to design appropriate primers for the insert.

-Switch to the "Expression Clone" tab, in Map view, select the insert feature.
+In the "Expression Clone" tab, in Map view, click and select the insert.

-Switch to Sequence view to confirm the insert CDS is in-frame with the start codon and HIS-tag of the pDest17 expression vector.
+Switch to Sequence view and scroll to confirm the insert in positioned correctly in the vector.

 If required, scroll down and check the fusion boundary at the end of the insert.